 One of the many wonderful things the Organisation for Economic Co-operation and Development (OECD) does is to measure country risk.
 They do so using a specifically devised model called the Country Risk Assessment Model.

-All countries are categorised according to the credit risk they pose, consequently the categorisation is meant to reflect country risk.
+All countries are categorized according to the credit risk they pose, consequently the categorization is meant to reflect country risk.
 According to the OECD: